buwilliams/rest-project/INSTRUCTIONS.md

-# Friendface
+# SocialMedia

 ## Project Description

-Implement a JSON REST-style API that analyzes data from Friendface, a totally legit social media platform.
+Implement a JSON REST-style API that analyzes data from SocialMedia, a totally legit social media platform.

 ## Instructions